-“I love the culture and the lifestyle,” Zaun said.
-“Traveling around the country to different beaches, it’s great to be able to travel doing what you love.
-There’s a lot of great people in the sport, a lot of great fans.
+“I love the culture and the lifestyle associated with beach volleyball,” Zaun said.
+“It’s great to be able to travel around the country to different beaches and locations doing what you love.
+I’ve had the opportunity to meet a lot of great people in the sport and a lot of great fans.
 All the people involved make it awesome.”

 Zaun began playing volleyball as a 14-year-old freshman at Cherry Hill (N.J.)
 East High School and was an all-state selection for the Cougars.